-Q. Can the park prevent me from subleasing my mobilehome?
+#36 Can the park prevent residents from subleasing their mobilehome?

-A. Yes.
+Yes.
 Most mobilehome parks have rules that prohibit homeowners from subleasing their mobilehomes, even in hardship cases.
-This issue has arisen in the state legislature a number of times, but numerous bills over the past 10 years to require park owners to let homeowners sublet have not been successful, except in cases of seniors with health problems who require convalescence and have to leave their home for not more than a year.
+However, in cases of seniors who require medical convalescence away from their homes, they may sublet for up to one year.

-• Park may prohibit resident from subleasing.
+The park may prohibit a resident from subleasing.